codingyourlife/fritzbox.reconnect/Readme.md

 # fritzbox.reconnect Tool C#

 ## About
-A C# Tool that instructs your AVM FritzBox router to get a new public IP address.
-Written in C#.
+A Tool that instructs your AVM FritzBox router to get a new public IP address.

+Written in C# .NET Core.
 Uses and requires active UPNP.

 ## Notes
 Tested with a FritzBox 7490 with OS7.